lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 I currently engage in autonomous lawyering in the following communities and have the following economic interests therein:
 *  the yearn.finance / YFI community (own ~2 YFI and stake various tokens in yearn.finance vaults)

-I also hold non-immaterial amounts (by portfolio %) of BTC, XMR, ETH, SUSHI, HEGIC, LDO, RAI & various stablecoins
+I also hold non-immaterial amounts (by portfolio %) of BTC, XMR, ETH, SUSHI, LDO, FLX, RAI & various stablecoins

+I have rights to equity and/or tokens in various projects from my time as a member of MetaCartel Ventures DAO (includes FLX).

 I assume no duty and provide no guarantee of keeping these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.